Getting started with OpenPype

 If you are working from home though, you'll need to install it yourself.
 You should, however, receive the OpenPype installer files from your studio admin, supervisor or production, because OpenPype versions and executables might not be compatible between studios.

-openpype_console.exe in useful for debugging and error reporting.
-It opens console window where all the necessary information will appear during user's work.
+openpype_console.exe which is more suitable for TDs/Admin for debugging and error reporting.
+This one runs with opened console window where all the necessary info will appear during user's work session.

-When you first start OpenPype, you will be asked to give it some basic information.
+When you first start OpenPype, you will be asked to fill in some basic information.

 asks for it, just put it in the corresponding text field and press